Tilgate Forest Recreation Centre

 Location and Directions

 Tilgate Forest Recreation Centre is next to the K2 Leisure Centre.
 Follow the directions to the K2 Leisure Centre.
-After leaving the A23, go straight on past the leisure centre down a narrow lane to the right.
+After leaving the A23, take the road to the right, Tilgate Drive.
 Watch out for the speed bumps and chicanes!

 Availability of Huts